-Appendix Figure 5.
+Additional File Figure 5.
 Sensitivity analyses given uncertainty of the range of environments suitable for An. stephensi malaria transmission.
 A) Comparison of different population denominators on the estimates of increases to malaria incidence, B) Ethiopian areas over/under 2000m altitude and C) Sinka et al., (2020) estimates of suitability of the environment to An. stephensi (Sinka suitable in A) normalised to a 0-1 scale, the cut-off assumed was 0.5.
 Coloured points in panel A, indicate the calculated annual incidence increase for individual LHC runs.
 Four different situations are considered; (i) – total population where everywhere in Ethiopia is suitable for An. stephensi establishment and malaria transmission is possible at altitudes above 2000m, (ii) An. stephensi establishment everywhere but malaria transmission only in areas beneath 2000m altitude, shown in panel B (iii) An. stephensi establishes in areas identified by Sinka et al. 2020 to be suitable, shown in panel C, but transmission possible in areas above 2000m, and (iv) areas restricted to those identified by Sinka et al and below 2000m in altitude (matching results shown in main text).
-Population denominators for the different groupings are shown in Appendix Table 3.
+Population denominators for the different groupings are shown in Additional File Table 3.

-Appendix Table 4.
+Additional File Table 5.
 Populations and increase in annual clinical incidence from pre-An. stephensi era to after establishment for different scenarios.
 Sinka suitable denotes areas where the environment has been predicted to be suitable to An. stephensi establishment by Sinka et al., (2020).